Reversal9/TalkingSlides/README.md

 Gunicorn handles concurrent requests for deployment, and python-dotenv secures environment variables.
 This modern, efficient stack ensures Talking Slides is scalable, performant, and user-friendly, making learning more accessible.

 ## Challenges we ran into
+One of the biggest challenges we faced was the deployment of the app.
+Originally, we aimed to build a generative video feature using Sync for AI-powered lip-syncing.
+However, Sync requires a URL, which can only be accessed through a third-party deployment service or if the app is already live.
+Due to the monorepo structure and technical limitations we encountered with Netlify, Vercel, and Render, we had to postpone this feature at the last minute.
+While this was a setback, it reinforced the importance of finding a scalable deployment solution, which we plan to revisit in the future.

 ## Accomplishments that we're proud of